pingcap/docs/how-to/scale/with-tiup.md

 ### 3.3 Check the cluster status

-The offline process takes some time.
-If the node to be scaled in becomes `Tombstone`, that means the offline operation is successful.
+The scale-in process takes some time.
+If the status of the node to be scaled in becomes `Tombstone`, that means the scale-in operation is successful.

-To check the offline status, run the following command:
+To check the scale-in status, run the following command:

 {{< copyable "shell-regular" >}}